Feeling down after bombing a job application aptitude test? You're not alone

 Let's not underestimate the pressure-cooker environment of a timed test which can become an unfair barrier.
 And let's be real: how often does the workplace replicate the conditions of a timed logical reasoning test?

-Studies show that test anxiety and ADHD disproportionately impact candidates, making it harder for them to perform well under the stress of timed conditions.
+Studies published in Applied Psychology journals show that test anxiety and ADHD disproportionately impact candidates, making it harder for them to perform well under the stress of timed conditions.
 For some, these scores reflect their familiarity with the test format rather than their actual ability to excel in the role.

 What should we do instead?

 So, how do we strike the right balance?
+Human resource management experts recommend a multi-faceted approach to candidate assessment.
 Here are some practical steps:

-1. Validate the test’s relevance: Start with a proper job analysis.
-Make sure the skills you’re testing for are genuinely critical to success in the role.
+1. Validate the test's relevance: Start with a proper job analysis.
+The Department of Labor's ONET framework provides systematic approaches to identify truly critical job competencies.
+Make sure the skills you're testing for are genuinely critical to success in the role.

 2. Use a holistic approach: Combine aptitude tests with other methods, such as structured interviews, practical assignments, or portfolio reviews.
+Industrial psychology research demonstrates that multiple assessment methods provide more comprehensive candidate evaluation.
 This gives candidates multiple ways to showcase their strengths.

 3. Rethink early screening: Consider whether it makes sense to use the test as the very first hurdle.
 Could you gather more information—like a resume review in addition to screening questions—before deciding who takes the test?

-4. Address bias in test design: Work with providers to ensure the test content is inclusive and doesn’t rely on cultural or socio economic assumptions.
+4. Address bias in test design: Work with providers to ensure the test content is inclusive and doesn't rely on cultural or socioeconomic assumptions.
+EEOC guidelines provide specific recommendations for bias reduction in employment testing.

 5. Communicate with candidates: Explain what the test measures and why it's being used.
 Offer feedback to those who don't make the cut—it's a small step that goes a long way toward improving the candidate experience.